deadlyvipers/dojo_rules/introduction.md

 Hi I'm Federico.
-My favourite Code School path is the Git one.
+My favourite Code School path is the HTML & CSS one.